Agentic AI: The Next Wave Transforming Data Analytics and Business Intelligence

 The proof is in the pilots.
 Consider these 2025 case studies:

-• Retail Optimization (CPG Sector): A consumer goods giant used Tellius agents to analyze POS and inventory data, calculating promo ROI in real-time and recommending assortment tweaks by region.
-Result: 15% uplift in promotional effectiveness, with agents handling end-to-end workflows autonomously.
+- Retail Optimization (CPG Sector): A consumer goods company used agentic systems to analyze POS and inventory data, calculate promo ROI in real time, and recommend assortment changes by region.

-• Financial Services Forecasting: In banking, agentic systems from Perficient's playbook detected churn signals via transaction data, segmented at-risk customers, and automated outreach—cutting attrition by 12% and freeing analysts for strategy.
+- Financial Services Forecasting: In banking, agentic systems detected churn signals from transaction data, segmented at-risk customers, and automated targeted outreach.

-• Healthcare Insights (Tableau Next Example): A provider deployed the "Inspector" agent for patient satisfaction monitoring.
-It proactively flagged dips, correlated with staffing data, and suggested interventions, enabling same-day responses and improving scores by 18%.
+- Healthcare Insights: A provider deployed an agent for patient satisfaction monitoring that proactively flagged drops, correlated them with staffing patterns, and suggested interventions.

-• Tekizz Client Story: For a mid-sized e-commerce firm, our agentic BI solution integrated with BigQuery and Salesforce.
-Agents monitored supply chain anomalies, predicted disruptions, and auto-adjusted inventory orders—saving $200K in overstock costs last quarter.
+- Tekizz Client Story: For a mid-sized e-commerce firm, our agentic BI solution integrated with BigQuery and Salesforce.
+Agents monitored supply chain anomalies, predicted disruptions, and auto-adjusted inventory orders.
+This kind of transformation often starts with the right mix of data and AI strategy plus scalable cloud infrastructure.

 The Benefits: Why Your Business Can't Ignore This